cweber-vmw/vmware-blockchain-samples/vmbc-ethereum/vmbc-deployment/vmbc-four-node-one-client-deployment/README.md

 | genesisBlock.timestamp           | Blockchain creation time in UTC, 24 hours format - YYYY-MM-DD hh:mm:ss | 2022-12-02 00:01:00 | Optional |

 ## Troubleshooting
-The most common problems and errors are addressed with probable solutions to troubleshoot the problem.
+The most common problems and errors are addressed in the troubleshoting guide along with their probable solutions and steps to troubleshoot those issues.
 See, [Troubleshooting](./../Troubleshooting.md).